 Where to plant cannas?

 They should be planted in full sun and a little shade is ok.
-You can also plant them in the back of your garden and place smaller perennials in the foreground.
+For a fantastic look, you can plant them in the back of your garden and place smaller perennials in the foreground.
 Cannas are winter hardy and can be planted in zones 7-11.
 Deadhead expired blooms throughout the growing season.
 This will help produce new blooms.

 Problems with Canna Lily

-Sometimes aphids will attack these plants spray with an insecticidal soap to remove these insects.
+Aphids will attack these plants best to spray with an insecticidal soap to remove these insects.
 Botrytis blight is a fungus disease that will infect Canna lilies.
 Usually happens in regions where there is lots of rainfall.
 Read more about Insects and Diseases on Plants.

 How tall will Canna Lillies grow?